Exporting resources

 }'

-The following request creates an export of a list of stock items and the associated SKUs and stock location in CSV format (skipping the redundant attributes), filtered by stock item quantity, fetching just the stock item's quantity
+The following request creates an export of a list of stock items and the associated SKUs and stock location in CSV format (skipping the redundant attributes), filtered by stock item quantity, fetching just the stock item's `quantity`, and the associated SKU's `code` and stock location's `name` fields:

 curl -g -X POST \